-Our baseline survey reveals important gender disparities in baseline mobility levels and in expectations regarding safety on public transit.
-In the presence of large fare reductions for ride-hailing services, women may benefit from shifting existing trips away from modes where they feel less safe, which could help explain why we find greater substitution behavior by women relative to men.
+where they feel less safe, which could help explain why we find greater substitution behavior by women relative to men.
 We explore this below using two different pieces of information: (1) self-reported levels of safety on recent trips and (2) heterogeneity in effects on Uber use and total mobility among safety-conscious riders.

-In Table 5, we report the estimated effects of the treatments on the reported safety of the longest trip that a participant took on the day prior to the survey.
+In Table 4, we report the estimated effects of the treatments on the reported safety of the longest trip that a participant took on the day prior to the survey.
 We find significant increases in the perceived safety of recent trips among participants in the high treatment group.
 However, they appear to be entirely driven by female participants, who report a 0.2 point increase in the safety of yesterday's trip from an average baseline rating of 4 out of 5.
-We find no impact on perceived safety among men.37 To assist interpretation, estimates in Columns 3 & 4 standardize the outcome variable.
+We find no impact on perceived safety among men.27 To assist interpretation, estimates in Columns 3 & 4 standardize the outcome variable.
 Perceived safety increases by 0.17 standard deviations in the 50% group, which is considered large in other literatures with hard-to-interpret outcomes (e.g. test scores in education as in Evans and Yuan (2020)).

-Panel A of Table 6 reports the results of tests for differences in the effects of the price interventions on mobility for individuals who used the bus at baseline.
+Panel A of Table 5 reports the results of tests for differences in the effects of the price interventions on mobility for individuals who used the bus at baseline.
 These tests suggest important gender differences that also vary across the two treatment groups.
-Whereas our estimates suggest that the intervention may have had somewhat smaller effects among male bus riders in both groups, we find substantially larger effects for female bus riders in the 50% treatment group (Columns 2 & 3).
+While the intervention may have had somewhat smaller effects among male bus riders in both groups, we find substantially larger effects for female bus riders in the 50% treatment group (Columns 2 & 3).
 The intervention increases Uber utilization by 2.29 IHS points for this group.
-Our point estimate becomes even larger when we examine effects for female bus riders who perceive public transit as unsafe (at baseline) (Column 5).
-For this group, the 50% price reduction increases Uber utilization by 2.93 IHS points.38
+Our point estimate becomes even larger when we examine effects for female bus riders that also perceive public transit as unsafe (at baseline) (Column 5).
+For this group, the 50% price reduction increases Uber utilization by 2.93 IHS points.28